Mark Hines: Ultra Endurance Adventure Racer, Academic and Writer

 Mark Hines is an exercise physiologist and biomechanist who competes in the toughest ultra-endurance races in the world.
 He has raced in rainforests, across deserts, over mountains, and in the sub-Arctic and Arctic.

-Mark can be found running along trails near his home in Surrey, or out in the hills elsewhere in Britain, often in training for his next race.
+Mark can be found running along trails in Britain, often in training for his next race.
 He lectures to students and to those interested in running, fitness and the great outdoors.

 Mark also spends time conducting research in his labs, writing books on health, fitness and his adventures, and plotting that next big thing.
 He is currently looking for corporate sponsors to help fund a record-breaking expedition to the Geographic North Pole.
-After that he will head to the Amazon to do some paddling and then to the Yukon, where he wants to spend a couple of years living in a cabin, writing and experiencing life to the full.
+Mark is planning to spend 2014 on races, adventures and expeditions in the UK, Europe, India and the Himalayas, before moving to the Yukon in 2015.

 "Life is far too short and precious to miss out, preoccupied with a pursuit of the unnecessary.
 It might be made more comfortable with more money, more and/or better status symbols and that next promotion - and these might even bring a certain amount of satisfaction, for a while - but these are nothing more than distractions.